Penetration Testing

 - /

 Part of what goes into a great penetration test is being able to emulate cyber-criminal intent around invasion of countermeasures and quietly seeking to achieve target goals.
-As a group we feel that we truly capture and understand the cybercriminal aspects in associated threat motives in order to emulate attack patterns that support real-life threat motives.
+As a group we feel that we truly capture and understand the cybercriminal aspects in associated threat motives to emulate attack patterns that support real-life threat motives.
 Clients have consistently discovered dramatic differences in results, findings, and overall approach to how we do manual penetration testing efforts.

 Beyond our passion that fuels our desire to emulate cyber related attacks, we also leverage and are proficient with reputable frameworks around penetration testing.
 As a group, VerSprite’s AppSec group supports and interfaces with global organizations that seek to improve this misapplied and misunderstood practice that is penetration testing.
 The following are global standards that VerSprite’s AppSec supports as part of its AppSec services: